Glossary of Dental Health Terms

 bite: relationship of the upper and lower teeth upon closure (occlusion).

-bite-wing: a single X-ray that shows upper and lower teeth teeth (from crown to about the level of the supporting bone) in a select area on the same film.
+bite-wing: a single X-ray that shows upper and lower teeth teeth (from crown to about the level of the supporting bone) in a select area on the same film to check for decay in between teeth.

-bleaching: chemical or laser treatment of natural teeth that uses peroxide to produce the whitening effect.
+bleaching: chemical treatment of natural teeth that uses peroxide to produce the whitening effect.

 bone resorption: decrease in the amount of bone supporting the roots of teeth; a common result of periodontal (gum) disease.